kanno-soe/kanno-soe/Exposition/Theory.md

 >
 > — Nāgārjuna, *Mūlamadhyamakakārikā* 24.18

 Remove grades from a Graded Resonance and the Direction/Causal overlay from a Causation certificate, and the Mutual Dependence remains.
-That remainder by itself is not a Buddhist metaphysics — the philosophical bridge begins when the act-grammar reads it as **mujishō-sōe**: mutual dependence under the condition of no own-being.
+That by itself is not a Buddhist metaphysics — the philosophical bridge begins when the act-grammar reads the mutual dependence (**sōe**) as **mujishō-sōe**: mutual dependence under the condition of no own-being.

 *Mujishō* (無自性) means without self-nature or own-being.
 The model's interdependence relation is a simple formal analogue: neither interdependent component is entered as the self-standing base of the other.